‘You’re a really kind man’ - mystery stranger thanked by Norwich nurses after paying for group’s Christmas meal

 The group ate Thai green curries, spring rolls and crispy chilli beef, and drank wine, beer and soft drinks.

-• Are you the mysterious stranger?
-Contact this newspaper via Facebook or Twitter.
+• Were you the mysterious stranger?
+Contact the Eastern Daily Press on Facebook or Twitter.